Cornell College Consumer Information

 The R.A.M.
 (Rapid Alert Messaging) Emergency System is defined and procedures for subscribing are provided online.

 FERPA, (the Family Educational Rights and Privacy Act) affords students certain rights with respect to their education records.
 The Cornell College FERPA Policy is available online and sent to students yearly.

 The Financial Aid Website provides links to information about Federal, State and Institutional Financial Aid programs.
-In addition you can find Cornell’s Refund Policy, Requirements for Withdrawal and Return of Title IV aid, educational loans entrance, exit counseling and links to a repayment calculator and Cornell's Satisfactory Academic Progress Policy.
+In addition you can find Cornell’s Refund Policy, Requirements for Withdrawal and Return of Title IV aid, educational loans entrance, exit counseling and Cornell's Satisfactory Academic Progress Policy.
 The Financial Assistance Website also provides students a copy of their Rights and Responsibilities related to their financial assistance award.

 Graduation Rate and Retention Rates (Student Right-to-Know Act)

 Immunization Policies are available online.
 All students are required to provide proof of measles, mumps and rubella immunization.
 Additional information regarding recommended vaccinations is available from Student Health Services.
 Contact: Student Health Services; 319-859-4292; email@example.com

 Military Refund Policy